alanmatw/core-nodejs-projects/http server/README.md

 # http server - Hello World!
-> Making a simple HTTP server in Node.js has become the de facto 'hello world' for the platform.
+> Making a simple http server in Node.js has become the de facto 'hello world' for the platform.
 A simple web server serves as an excellent demonstration of the asynchronous strengths of Node.js.